Shopify: Recognition

+Controversies

+The company has stirred controversy for hosting stores for far-right figures and organizations, including merchandise for Holocaust denial.

 In 2017, the #DeleteShopify hashtag campaign called for a boycott of Shopify for allowing Breitbart News to host a shop on its platform.
 Shopify's CEO, Tobias Lütke, responded to the criticism, saying "refusing to do business with the site would constitute a violation of free speech".

-In October 2017, Citron Research founder, short-seller Andrew Left released a report which claimed Shopify was overstating the amount of merchants using the e-commerce platform and described it as a "get-rich-quick" scheme in contravention of Federal Trade Commission regulations.
+In October 2017, Citron Research founder, short-seller Andrew Left released a report which claimed Shopify was overstating the number of merchants using the e-commerce platform and described it as a "get-rich-quick" scheme in contravention of Federal Trade Commission regulations.
 The day the report was released, the stock plunged more than 11%.
 Left wrote another report about Shopify in April 2019, stating he believed Shopify's stock price would come down 50% in the next 12 months.
 In January 2020, Left announced in his annual letter to investors that Citron Research had exited the short position.
 The reports did not lead to an investigation into Shopify by the FTC.

+In October 2018, The Logic found that several of Southern Poverty Law Center's identified hate groups were using Shopify’s platform for their online stores.

 In July 2022, Shopify was criticized by left-leaning media watchdog Media Matters for hosting the online store of far-right, anti-LGBT influencer Libs of TikTok.
 In response to Media Matters, a Shopify spokesperson stated that Libs of TikTok was not in violation of the company's Acceptable Use Policy, which "clearly outlines the activities that are not permitted on [the] platform."
-In November 2022, this criticism was renewed when an article published by the Canadian Broadcasting Corporation (CBC) article highlighted Ottawa City Council member Ariel Troster's criticism of the company in light of a recent shooting at an LGBTQ nightclub.
+In November 2022, this criticism was renewed when an article published by the Canadian Broadcasting Corporation (CBC) highlighted Ottawa City Council member Ariel Troster's criticism of the company in light of a recent shooting at an LGBTQ nightclub.
 Sharing the CBC article, Nandini Jammi of Check My Ads criticized Shopify on Twitter.
 In response to Jammi, CEO Tobias Lütke tweeted, "Shopify has a published acceptable use policy and a principled process to apply it.
 Pressure groups on all sides try to influence it sometimes and CBC needs to see through that not amplify bad faith narrative."